annamariakou/annamariakou/README.md

 ![Github banner](https://github.com/annamariakou/annamariakou/assets/110191105/9581b338-f832-4d7b-a3d8-07e6fba4b356)

-Hi there, I'm Annamaria 👋
+Hi there, I'm Annamaria 👋 A Junior Developer with full stack skills.

 - ❤️ My passion is creating tech for good.
 - 👩🏻‍💻 MERN Tech Stack [Javascript, React, Node.JS, Express.JS]
-- 🖼️ Next.js
+- 🖼️ Frameworks I love: Next.js
 - 📝 Currently learning: Python
+- 🎨 I care about the user experience from design to accesbility.
+- 🐧 I love to share fun facts.

+📲 Let's connect on [linkedin](https://www.linkedin.com/in/annamariakou/) if you'd like to get in touch or to hear my fun facts.

 <!--